AquilaCMS/AquilaCMS/README.md

 ```

 At the first launch, there is an installation page.
 It allows you to create an `env.json` file in the config folder.

 You can edit this file manually, an example of the different possible properties is in the `config/env.example.json` file.
+You can also found all the properties in the [documentation](https://doc.aquila-cms.com/#/Get_started/Configuration)

-> Warning : there is not MongoDB in AquilaCMS image
+> ⚠️Warning : there is not MongoDB in AquilaCMS image
 >
 > To connect your AquilaCMS website to a Mongo database, you can :
 >